Click image to enlarge

 Participants are asked to find hits for the RNA-binding site of NSP13.
 Read more under Details below.

 CACHE is strongly committed to equity, diversity and inclusion.
 We strive to create an initiative that welcomes participants from countries, institutions and groups that are underrepresented in our research community.
-We endeavour to work with individuals who contribute to furthering the diversity of ideas and approaches, welcoming all communities to participate in our competitions.
+We endeavour to work with individuals who contribute to furthering the diversity of ideas and approaches, welcoming all communities to participate in our challenges.

 All applications and submissions to this CACHE Challenge are subject to the CACHE Terms of Participation.